jeremy0612/Dictionary-/README.md

 ### Features

 * Add, edit, and delete dictionary entries 📗
+* Filtering paragraph by majority vocabulary in technology.
 * Search for dictionary entries using the Rabin Karp and KMP algorithms 🔍
 * Export dictionary entries to different file formats 💾
 * Simple and easy-to-use interface